geoffreyroeder/obsidian-ghost-fade-focus/.notes/session_summary.md

 2. Add specific tests for edge cases not covered by existing tests
 3. Verify visual behavior in the actual plugin
 4. Update user documentation if behavior change is significant

+## 2024-03-10: Implementing Empty Line Handling

+### Accomplishments
+- Successfully implemented the improved empty line handling feature
+- Created a reusable `calculateEffectiveDistances` helper function
+- Refactored the `fadedLineDeco` function to use the helper
+- Added comprehensive tests for the new functionality
+- Verified all tests pass with the new implementation
+- Updated project documentation to reflect the changes

+### Challenges Encountered
+1. **Testing approach refinement**
+   - Needed to export the helper function for direct testing
+   - Created proper unit tests following TDD principles

+2. **Implementation structure**
+   - Refactored the code to separate the algorithm from the decoration logic
+   - Ensured the implementation correctly handles all edge cases

+### Next Steps
+1. Continue improving test coverage for edge cases
+2. Verify the visual behavior in the actual plugin
+3. Consider adding performance tests for large documents